How can I access an internal load balancer using VPC peering?

 - Verify that a route for the load balancer's subnets CIDR (or VPC CIDR) exists in the route table of the client subnet.
 The route must be directed towards the VPC peering ID of your VPCs.
 Similarly, verify that the route of the client subnet/VPC CIDR exists in the route table of the load balancer's subnets.

-- Verify that the security group and network ACL allow traffic from either the complete subnet/VPC of the instance or the specific instance IP:
+- If you're using a Classic Load Balancer or an Application Load Balancer: verify that the security group and network ACL allow traffic from either the complete subnet/VPC of the instance or the specific instance IP:

 In the security group of the load balancer, allow only inbound traffic on the load balancer's listener port.